Who We are-Frequently Asked Questions

 When was the Brian LaViolette Scholarship Foundation established?

-Brian’s family establish a scholarship foundation in Brian’s memory on August 17, 1992 after Brian’s body was recovered.
-Shortly after, the Brian LaViolette Scholarship Foundation was formed as a 501(C) (3) not-for-profit corporation and is now a 501c3 Public Charity.
+Brian’s family established a scholarship foundation in Brian’s memory on August 17, 1992 after Brian’s body was recovered.
+Shortly after, the Brian LaViolette Scholarship Foundation was formed as a non profit organization.

 For more background on the Foundation, where it is today, and what we see in the future, please view our interview with Robert Hornacek on CW 14.